abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

-* If we run the application and navigate to the "/hello-world" route we should see the response message that we've defined in our `HelloWorldHttp` workflow.
+* If we run the application and navigate to the "/hello-world" route we should see the response message that we've defined (by using **WriteHttpResponse** activity) in our `HelloWorldHttp` workflow.

 ![hello-world-http](./hello-world-http.jpg)

-## Integrate Elsa Dashboard To Our Application
+## Integrate Elsa Dashboard To Application

 * Until now we've created two workflows programmatically.
-But also we can create workflow visually by using Elsa's **HTML5 Workflow Designer**.
+But also we can create workflows visually by using Elsa's **HTML5 Workflow Designer**.

-* Being able to design our workflows basically and taking advantage of **HTML5 Workflow Designer** we will integrate the Elsa Dashboard to our application.
-So let's get started.
+* Being able to design our workflows easily and taking advantage of **HTML5 Workflow Designer** we will integrate the Elsa Dashboard to our application.

 ### Install Packages

-* Following three package installation required for Elsa Server.
+* Following three packages required for Elsa Server.

 ```bash
 dotnet add package Elsa.Activities.Temporal.Quartz